-It might seem overwhelming to think about how to get started with fertility treatment.
+It might seem overwhelming to think about getting started with fertility treatment.
 There are a lot of questions going through your mind that can be stressful and even anxiety provoking.
 It’s important to us to answer all of your questions, set your mind at ease, and make the process as straightforward as possible, so when you come for your first appointment there are no surprises.
 Here are some common questions patients have about getting started regarding fertility treatment.

 Getting Started with Fertility Treatment

 Q: What can I expect at the initial appointment if I haven’t had any previous fertility testing done?